-This paragraph in particular caught my attention:
+This paragraph in particular caught my imagination:

 Since there were no permanent accommodations at the site, the people stayed in tents in the surrounding fields.
 Fixing or selling tents would have given Paul and his new found colleagues, Aquila and Priscilla, ample employment as well as opportunities to share the gospel with those attending the Games.